Ristellise/Tweeb.user.js/README.md

 `[DL Tweets] Session`: Downloads the tweets saved during the current session
 `[DL Tweets] Archive`: Downloads all past archives
 `Wipe Session & Archive`: Wipes ALL present and archived tweets.
 Confirmation is prompted.
 `Auto Scroll`: Toggles Auto Scrolls until the page stops updated.
+(Unavailable with OldTwitter backend at the moment)
 `Auto Scroll [R]`: Toggles Auto Scrolls with a json file (downloaded from session or archive) as reference.
+(Unavailable with OldTwitter backend at the moment)

+## "Backends" / "Methods" / "Hooks"

+This script has 2 so called "backends" or hook methods.
+They are as follows:

+- `xhook` (aka.
+Default Backend): New Twitter / X's default method.
+- `sendMessage` (aka.
+OldTwitter Backend): Only enabled with OldTwitter Extension is used. xhook does not work for example.

+## `sendMessage` backend notes

+- grok removal is not enabled for `sendMessage` as no additional benefit is provided.

 ## What does this script not do